damien-meere/Data-Centric-Development-Milestone-Project/README.md

 ![Utilities](documentation/utilities_menu.jpg)

 ***Manage Categories***
-Each of the utility areas appears in teh saem form as shown below.
+Each of the utility areas appears in the saem form as shown below.
 Trainers can Add, Edit or Delete the values that will appear in the category dropdown menus.
 The Course duration and
 Maximum Course size take the same form as this.

 >Manage Categories Page